dry-rb/dry-rb.org/source/gems/dry-transaction/usage.html.md

 This pub/sub mechanism is provided by the [Wisper](https://github.com/krisleech/wisper) gem.
 You can subscribe to specific steps using the `#subscribe(step_name: listener)` API, or subscribe to all steps via `#subscribe(listener)`.

-### Extending transactions
+### Modifying transactions

-You can extend existing transactions by inserting or removing steps.
+You can modify existing transactions by inserting or removing steps (with the modified transaction returned as a copy).
 See the [API docs](http://www.rubydoc.info/github/dry-rb/dry-transaction/Dry/Transaction/Sequence) for more information.

 ### Working with a larger container